anupdhoble/expensetracker_backend/README.md

    - **bcryptjs**: Library for securely hashing passwords.
    - **MongoDB**: Database for storing user data.
    - **Mongoose**: ODM for interacting with MongoDB in an object-oriented way.

+##Routes
+/expense/getAll : get all expenses of the userid passed, fetchUser middleware is authenticating the request /expense/get:id : get a particular expense (for test purposes) /expense/new: create new expense is being created for a user, fetchUser middleware is authenticating the request /expense/put: For future use(to add fucntionality to update expenses details) /expense/delete: For deleting expense , fetchUser middleware is authenticating the request

+/user/auth: For login page, authnticate email and password /user/new:  for signup page , create new user /user/fetUser: Getuser details with token provided.
+Login required /user/delete:  Autheticate the request(fetUser.js middleware), Authorize the user access level(checkPermissions.js middleware), and delete if respective user is present
+/changeRole: user->moderator or moderator ->user, only admin can change role